 1K paint is less hard-wearing than the 2K alternative.
 1K paint is more suitable for items and areas less prone to potential scratches and general wear and tear such as higher cladding panels on a building that do not frequently come into contact with day to day touching and potential damage.
 2K paint provides a harder wearing coat more suitable for surfaces that may come into contact with day to day use and heavy access areas.

-1K paint has a faster drying time compared to 2k paint and will air dry.
-This just means that the paint does not require an activator to dry unlike the 2k alternative.
-One-part products are ready to spray without activation of the self-contained 2K hardener found in the base of the aerosol can.
+1K paint has a faster drying time compared to 2K paint and will air dry.
+This means that the paint does not require an activator to dry, unlike the 2K/Pack alternative.
+1K/Pack spray paints are ready to spray without activation of the self-contained 2K hardener found in the base of the aerosol can.

 How to activate a 2k aerosol